kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 Further down the line, as this framework develops, it might be nice to extend the data validation from attribute types to also include Model class validation.

-Any Pipe should have a `validate(parent)` method which is called by `pre-attach-to`.
+Any Pipe can implement a `validate-attch(parent)` method which will be called by `pre-attach-to` of `BasePipe` behind the scenes.
-Here you can inject your customized validation logic for which values (or pipes) are valid for a given parent.
+Here you can inject your customized validation logic for which pipes (with what values) are valid when attached to a given parent pipe.

-This can f.ex be used by a Collection to limit the types of "classes" it will allow to be contained.
+This can f.ex be used by a *Collection* to limit the types of "classes" it will allow to be contained.
-It could also be used by a Model to validate certain attribute values, or even to validate certain "named models", such that:
+It could also be used by a *Model* to validate certain attribute values, or even to validate certain "named models", such that:

 ```